41° 08′ N, 08° 36′ W

 Closed on December 25th, January 1st, Easter Sunday, May 1st and June 24th

-Best Time to visit Porto
+Best time to visit Porto

 You can visit Porto actually all year round.
 However, summer can be quite busy and hot, while in winter rains almost every day.
 Therefore, we’d say the best time to visit Porto is during late spring or early fall.
 Then it is less busy, but you still have a good chance of good weather and pleasant temperatures.